 In this article, I will share with you the must-know substitutes for baking soda in banana bread.
 And don’t worry – your banana bread will come out just as scrumptious, perhaps even more so!

-If you’re ready to learn about baking soda substitutes for banana bread, keep reading.
+If you’re ready to learn how to make banana bread without baking soda, keep reading.

 1. Baking Powder